Dorothy Vaughan: Career

 Vaughan continued after NASA, the successor agency, was established in 1958.
 When NACA became NASA, segregated facilities, including the West Computing office, were abolished.
 In a 1994 interview, Vaughan recalled that working at Langley during the Space Race felt like being on "the cutting edge of something very exciting".
 Regarding being an African American woman during that time in Langley, she remarked, "I changed what I could, and what I couldn't, I endured."
 Vaughan worked in the Numerical Techniques division through the 1960s.
 Dorothy Vaughan and many of the former West Computers joined the new Analysis and Computation Division (ACD), a racially and gender-integrated group on the frontier of electronic computing.
 She worked at NASA-Langley for 28 years.

-During her career at Langley, Vaughan was also raising her six children.
-One of them later also worked at NASA-Langley.
+During her career at Langley, Vaughan was also raising her six children, one of whom later also worked at NASA-Langley.
 Vaughan lived in Newport News, Virginia, and commuted to work at Hampton via public transportation.

 Later years

 Vaughan wanted to continue at another management position at NASA, but never received an offer.
 She retired from NASA in 1971, at the age of 61.
-In her final years, she worked with mathematicians Katherine G. Johnson and Mary Jackson on astronaut John Glenn's launch into orbit.
-She died on November 10, 2008, aged 98.
+In her final decade of her career, she alongside Katherine G. Johnson and Mary Jackson helped calculate astronaut John Glenn's launch into orbit.
+She died on November 10, 2008, aged 98 and was buried at Hampton Memorial Gardens.
 Vaughan was a member of Alpha Kappa Alpha, an African-American sorority.
 She was also an active member of the African Methodist Episcopal Church where she participated in music and missionary activities.
-She also wrote a song called "Math Math".

-At the time of her passing, she was survived by four of her six children, ten grandchildren and fourteen great-grandchildren.
+At the time of her death, she was survived by four of her six children, ten grandchildren and fourteen great-grandchildren.